Deep Hyperspectral and Multispectral Image Fusion with Inter-image Variability: The proposed method

 \section{The proposed method}

 The proposed image fusion method is based on three important axes/contributions: 1) an imaging model that incorporates inter-image variability with learned image priors, 2) an optimization scheme that can handle these flexible penalties, 3) a lightweight unsupervised (zero-shot) scheme to iteratively learn deep priors of the latent HRIs during the reconstruction process.
 The proposed image fusion method is presented through four steps.
-First, we present the imaging model in Subsection~\ref{ssec:our_img_mdl}, and formulate the optimization problem.
+First, we present the imaging model in Subsection~\ref{ssec:our_img_mdl} and formulate the optimization problem.
 In Subsection~\ref{ssec:iter_reweight} we describe an iteratively reweighted scheme to optimize the cost function.
 The optimization steps, as well as the integration of deep priors, are described in Subsection~\ref{ssec:optimization}.
-We then address the design of CNN architecture and its image-adapted training strategy in Subsection~\ref{ssec:learn_deep_prior}.
+We then address the design of CNN architecture and its image-adapted training strategy in Subsection~\ref{ssec:learn_deep_prior}. {An overall illustration of the proposed DIFIV method is shown in Figure~\ref{fig:flowchart}.}